Following on from the article last month about circuits in your swim school.

 - How large is the teaching area?

-- What depth is the water?
+- Depth is the water?

-- What equipment will be available?
+- The equipment that will be available?

 How do I run an effective circuit?